 The furor came to a peak last year when the newly-elected Mayor Bill de Blasio decided to boycott the parade – the first mayor to do so since David Dinkins – and Guinness, a main sponsor, withdrew its support once it was evident no compromise would be reached in time for the 2014 parade.

-Today, IrishCentral breaks the news that the 2015 parade will include an LGBT group from NBCUniversal, the parade’s official broadcaster.
+In 2015, IrishCentral broke the news that the parade would include an LGBT group from NBCUniversal, the parade’s official broadcaster.

 The following is a timeline of key moments: